scripting/feedToMasto/README.md

 A Node app that checks a list of feeds periodically, posting new items to Mastodon and/or Bluesky.

-### Bluesky support added
+### Bluesky, WordPress support added

-Where ever you see "Mastodon" in the docs here, replace it in your mind with "Mastodon and/or Bluesky."
+Where ever you see "Mastodon" in the docs here, replace it in your mind with "Mastodon and/or Bluesky and/or WordPress."

-I've started a separate <a href="https://github.com/scripting/feedToMasto#using-with-bluesky">section</a> below for how to configure this app to post to Bluesky as well.
+I've started a separate <a href="https://github.com/scripting/feedToMasto#using-with-bluesky">section</a> below for how to configure this app to post to Bluesky, and a section for WordPress.

 ### Why did you do this?